 Origination fees, or a fee charged by a reverse mortgage lender is charged when entering a loan agreement, to cover the cost of processing the loan.
 Origination fees are strictly regulated by HUD, and insured by the FHA.
 This means there is a strict government- mandated cap on origination fees and percentages.

 Reverse Mortgage Interest Rates

 When it comes to reverse mortgage interest rates, there are a few things you should know.
 Your interest rates will depend on whether your loan is fixed or adjustable.
-Since fixed rate reverse mortgages eliminate the risk that the interest rate will increase, they’re an extremely popular choice among borrowers, but in some cases limit the amount of proceeds you can receive.
+Since fixed rate reverse mortgages eliminate the risk that the interest rate will increase, they’re an extremely popular choice among borrowers, but will limit your payment option to the single disbursement lump sum payment option.
 The choice between a fixed or variable rate is determined by what you are trying to accomplish with your reverse mortgage.
-Your reverse loan specialist should provide you with at least three different options, with different interest rate programs, to assist you in your decision making process.
+Your Reverse Mortgage Specialist will also provide you with adjustable interest rate mortgage choices which offer five, flexible payment options and allows for future draws.

-If you determine that a reverse mortgage loan is the right option, one way to financially prepare for it is to keep the above fees and interest rate information in mind.
+If you decide a reverse mortgage loan is right for you, one way to financially prepare for it is to keep the above fees and interest rate information in mind.
 Some reverse mortgage fees are put in place to protect you, and others are federally capped or regulated to provide you with an additional layer of security.
 In most cases, the closing costs can be rolled directly into the loan amount.